Employing someone who stammers.

-People who stammer are found in every walk of life, and can be successful as CEOs, air traffic controllers, teachers, doctors, in the army, navy and air force, customer services and communications.
+People who stammer are found in every walk of life and can be successful as CEOs, air traffic controllers, teachers, doctors, soldiers and customer service associates.
 With a few simple changes, you can create an inclusive workplace and help them fulfil their potential.

 Stammering can be a sensitive personal issue that some people may not want to discuss.
 You may also find it difficult to discuss something you know little about.
 But the best way to help an employee fulfil their potential in the workplace is to show them how you’ll support them be at their best.

 Talk to them and encourage training and work opportunities in areas in which they may have excellent skills, but may have previously avoided.
 When the person feels confident about being open, stammering can become much less of a concern.

 There may be some simple reasonable adjustments which can be made that will make a significant difference to how your new employee feels about you as an employer and performs in the role.
 Speak to them about what would be most useful.

 Making sure the team and line manager are aware of stammering can help the person feel welcome and supported.
 We have created a guide you can share with teams: Working with someone who stammers (pdf).

 - Show patience and active listening by focusing on what the person is saying, not on their stammer.

 - If you begin group meetings by having colleagues introduce themselves, ask the person who stammers to go first or second.
 This will prevent anxiety building while they wait for their turn.